sikher/gurbanidb/readme.md

 * Totally re-designed the API with the user and developer in mind
 * Now combined results from all the tables including scripture, translation and transliteration are given
 * Added a whole new Search API which gives results based upon first letter or word search from scriptures, translations or transliterations
+* Added random search for page and hymn (also called Hukamnama)
 * Changed the default translation to English and transliteration to Latin
 * Updated all the test coverage
 * Generally cleaned up the code base to be more maintainable and understandable for the future